pwa-builder/pwa-auth/README.md

 In the above screenshot, the user tapped Sign In, and was automatically signed-in using the first saved credential; no OAuth dialogs, pop-ups, or redirects needed! 😎 The browser typically displays a "Signing in as..." info bar during this process.

-Alternately, you can have the browser <em>prompt</em> the user to confirm his sign-in:
+As an alternative, you can have the browser <em>prompt</em> the user to confirm his sign-in:

 ```html
 <!-- When tapping sign in, prompt the user to confirm -->
 <pwa-auth credentialmode="prompt"></pwa-auth>
 ```
 <img loading="lazy" src="/assets/signin-prompt.png" />

+In the above image, the user tapped the gray `Sign In` button, and then was prompted by the browser to sign in using his stored credential.

 If the user had previously signed-in with multiple accounts (e.g. once with Google, once with Microsoft), he'll be given a choice of which provider to sign-in with: